Check out our latest recipes!

 Makes one large sourdough loaf

-Prepare the autolyse: mix the water and starter together then add with the flour to mixer.
-Mix until roughly but evenly combined, about 2-3 minutes, then switch the machine off and leave for 1 hour.
+Prepare the autolyse: Mix the water and starter together, then add in the flour.
+Mix until roughly but evenly combined, about 2-3 minutes, then switch the machine off (if using an electric mixer) and leave for 1 hour.

-Then switch the machine off, put the dough into a bowl, cover and leave at a very warm temperature (about 30C, the Brød & Taylor Folding Proofer makes this easy), and leave for about 2 hours to rise.
+First Proof: Put the dough into a bowl, cover and leave at a very warm temperature (about 30°C, the Brød & Taylor Folding Proofer makes this easy), and leave for about 2 hours to rise.
 Give the dough one stretch and fold (coil fold) then cover again and leave for another 1 ½ - 2 hours until risen by about 50% and aerated.

-Shape the dough into a ball, leave to rise for another hour.
+Shape and second proof: Shape the dough into a ball, leave to rise for another hour.
 Have your banneton ready, with a cloth inside to help stop it sticking.
 Shape the dough into a batard or cob shape, place seam-side upwards on the cloth then place this in the banneton.
-Leave to rise for about 45-60 minutes at 30C, then place this in a covered bag (an old plastic bag is useful here), and place in the refrigerator overnight.
+Leave to rise for about 45-60 minutes at 30°C, then cover and place in the refrigerator overnight.

-To bake: the following day heat your oven and the Challenger Bread Pan to about 220C (fan), with t.
+To bake: The following day preheat your oven and the Challenger Bread Pan to 220°C (fan).
 If the dough is feeling slightly wobbly still you can place it in the banneton into the freezer for 40 minutes to firm it.
-Having a disk of non-stick paper ready for the base of the Challenger pan.
+Having a bread mat ready for the base of the Challenger pan can help transfer the bread to the hot pan.
 Remove the hot base of the pan from the oven and have it ready.
-Upturn the loaf onto the paper, slash the top with a sharp blade, then lift the paper and loaf onto the Challenger pan base.
+Upturn the loaf onto the bread mat, slash the top with a lame, then lift the matt and loaf onto the Challenger pan base.
 Spray the top with a fine mist of water, place the lid of the Challenger pan back on top, and lift the pan into the oven.
-Bake for about 25 minutes then remove the pan lid and continue to bake for a further 10 – 15 minutes (at a slightly lower temperature if you like) until the crust is the colour you prefer.
+Bake for about 25 minutes then remove the pan lid and continue to bake for a further 10 – 15 minutes turning the heat down to around 180°C fan, until the crust is the desired colour.

 Our Latest Recipes